adaltas/node-nikita/src/file/types/locale_gen.coffee.md

     Path to the mount point corresponding to the root directory, optional.
 *   `generate` (string)
     Run `locale-gen` if target was modified.
-*   `locale` (string)
-    System locale, default to the first locale in "locales" options.
 *   `locales` (string)
     List of supported locales, required.
 *   `target` (string)